ravenrebels/ravencoin-key/README.md

 Generate Ravencoin addresses from a mnemonic phrase following the standards BIP32, BIP39, BIP44.

-That is, use your 12 words to get addresses for Ravencoin main and test-net.
+That is, use your 12 words to get addresses for Ravencoin mainnet and testnet.

-This package uses coininfo, hdkey and coinkey to generate Ravencoin addresses.
+The library also support Evrmorecoin EVR, both mainnet and testnet.

 ## Example get external and internal (change) addresses by path